Specifications for MSE Trials for North Atlantic Albacore

 • Candidate management procedures (CMPs): a set of proposed algorithms that generate management recommendations from fishery data and will be evaluated in the MSE;

-• Performance metrics (PMs): statistics used to quantitatively evaluate the CMPs against specified management objectives.
+• Performance indicators (PIs): statistics used to quantitatively evaluate the CMPs against specified management objectives.

-The OMs, CMPs, and PMs are developed as a collaborative effort between scientists, decision-makers, and other stakeholders in the fishery.
+The OMs, CMPs, and PIs are developed as a collaborative effort between scientists, decision-makers, and other stakeholders in the fishery.

 flowchart LR